Woutitit/woutitit.github.io/index.md

 Analysis articles are handy together with the commonities article and the reference tracks if you're making a song in a similar style in one of these docs.

 - [Analysis ideas](/analysis/analysis-ideas.md)

+## Site todos
+- Migrate files from Google Drive to GitHub
+- Clean up file structure
+- Rewrite or update articles that need it
+- **Make occassional zip file back ups to Google Drive**
+- **Make occassional zip file back up of samples, MIDI patterns, project files to Google drive**
+- Try to have stuff, where it makes sense, in alphabetical order
+- Make more table of contents/overview and have them be anchor tag ID links (since all headings have ids we can do that)

+## Site ideas
+- A section (inside an article) or article for listing reference tracks.